RohanJoshi555/Computational_Physics_with_Python1/README.md

-# Numerical_Methods_with_Python
+# Computational_Physics_with_Python
-Solving mathematical problems numerically using python
+Solving mathematical and physical problems numerically using python Most problems are from the book Mark Newman Computational Physics with Python